leliw/ampf/doc/gcp.md

 * `receive_messages(self) -> Generator[Message, None, None]` - Returns a generator that yields messages from the subscription.
 * `__iter__(self) -> Generator[T, None, None]` - Allows the subscription to be used as an iterable.
 It will yield messages converted to Pydantic objects of type `clazz` if provided.
 Otherwise, it will raise `TypeError` if `clazz` is not set.
 * `receive_firsreceive_first_message(self, filter: Callable[[Message], bool]) -> Optional[Message]` - Receives the first message that matches the filter function.
 The filter function should take a `Message` object and return `True` if the message matches the criteria.
 It is useful for testing.
+* `run_push_emulator(self, client: TestClient, endpoint: str) -> GcpPubsubPushEmulator` - Runs a push emulator that listens for messages from the subscription and forwards them to the specified FastAPI endpoint using the provided `TestClient`.
+It returns a `GcpPubsubPushEmulator` object that can be used to check the status of the emulator and retrieve received messages and responses.
+* `exists(self) -> bool` - Checks if the subscription exists in GCP.
+* `clear(self)` -> None - Clears all pending messages in the subscription.

 #### Usage